houcharlie/oldwebsite/index.md

 At Princeton, I am working on separate research projects advised by [Yuxin Chen](http://www.princeton.edu/~yc5/) and [Miklos Racz](http://mracz.princeton.edu/).
 My interests include optimization, control/reinforcement learning, random graphs, and statistical inference.

-General articles (including technical articles on research and data science) I write will be placed in my own [blog](https://houcharlie.github.io/blog/) or on a group research [blog](https://kaledivergence.github.io/) that I've started with a few others.
+Articles (including technical articles on research and data science) I write will be placed in my own [blog](https://houcharlie.github.io/blog/) or on a group research [blog](https://kaledivergence.github.io/) that I've started with a few others.

 I also like writing [fiction](https://houcharlie.github.io/stories/) and [cooking](https://youtu.be/ATmsipFdZQ4).